sodadata/docs/observability/quickstart.md

 ## Step 4: Add Column Profiling
 Column profiling extracts metrics such as the mean, minimum, and maximum values in a column, and the number of missing values.

 - In Step 4 of the guided workflow, use include/exclude patterns to define which columns Soda should profile.
 Soda uses this information to power the anomaly dashboard.
-Learn more about [column profiling syntax]({% link soda-cl/profile.md %}#add-column-profiling).

 ```yaml
 profile columns: